 Maryland employers and employees who are confronting instances or allegations of sexual harassment in Frederick, Maryland, should go to a trusted discrimination law firm to learn about their rights.
 Joyce E. Smithey and her exceptional team have more than 15 years of experience in this section of the law and can advise you of your rights.

 Maryland Policy on Sexual Harassment in the Workplace

 The State of Maryland’s revised Sexual Harassment Policy and Procedures recognizes different types of sexual harassment, including:

 - Verbal sexual harassment – This form of sexual harassment includes sexual innuendos, threats, jokes, sexual propositions, or suggestive comments.
 These statements may regard the physical act of sex or be gender-based.

 - Non-verbal sexual harassment – Examples of non-verbal sexual harassment include leering, whistling, showing inappropriate sexual pictures, making obscene gestures to another person in the workplace, or making suggestive noises.

-- Physical sexual harassment – This form of sexual harassment includes touching, pinching, brushing up against another person’s body, or making other physical contact of a sexual nature.
+- Physical sexual harassment – This form of sexual harassment includes touching, pinching, brushing up against another person’s body, or making other physical contacts of a sexual nature.

 - Hostile work environment – A hostile work environment is created when sexual harassment was unwelcome, based on the victim’s gender, and severe or pervasive enough that it alters the conditions of the individual’s employment and creates a work environment that is objectively and subjectively perceived as hostile or abusive so that a reasonable person would not be able to tolerate it.